Hack the Trello UI for a Cleaner, Pleasing, Distraction-Free Web Experience

 Trello is missing a black background

-Having come back to Trello For Individuals (free) after several years, I see it was bought by Atlassian and has “Try Premium Free” banners in too many places, as well as little nags to the same effect.
-Also, the columns are all gray and saddening.
+Having returned to Trello for Individuals (free) after several years, I see it was acquired by Atlassian and now has “Try Premium Free” banners in far too many places, along with persistent nags to the same effect.
+Also, the columns are all gray and depressing.

 Trello Pain Points: